-Filtering by email eligibility status allows for more granular segmentation and audience previews.
-For example, build an audience that targets customers (in addition to other attributes) who are not eligible to receive emails.
+Filtering by eligibility status allows for more granular segmentation and audience previews.
+For example, build an audience that targets customers (in addition to other attributes) who are or are not eligible to receive certain types of communication.
 This includes:

 Known: A customer that has been identified, but has neither opted-in nor unsubscribed.
 Some brands choose to include this group of customers in certain marketing messages (for example, triggered emails) while maintaining compliance with privacy laws.

 Unsubscribed: A customer has elected to no longer receive email marketing messages from your brand.
 This typically occurs when a customer performs an unsubscribe action via an unsubscribe link in an email or a preference center, therefore they are no longer subscribed.